superhero1/ffritz/README-APP.md

 	ffservice start _servicename_
 	ffservice stop _servicename_
 	ffservice restart _servicename_
+		Self explaining

 	ffservice enable _servicename_
 	ffservice disable _servicename_
+		Enable/disable a service at startup

+	ffservice edit _servicename_
+		Edit the service script in $NVRAM/etc/init.d.
+		If it was a symlink, the link will be "broken".
+		Can be restored via purge.

+	ffservice config _servicename_
+		Edit the service configuration file in $NVRAM/etc/conf.d, if supported by the service.

+	ffservice purge
+		Restore symlink to original service script, if it existed.
+		Removes service configuration file, defaults will be used.

 	ffservice list
+		List services

 Most user editable configuration files for these services are located below